 Chief Diversity & Corporate Social Responsibility Officer

-I worked at ADP full-time (More than 3 years)
+I have been working at ADP full-time (More than a year)

 Advice to Management

 I applied through a recruiter.
-The process took 1+ week.
-I interviewed at ADP (Montreal, QC) in September-2016.
+The process took a week.
+I interviewed at ADP (Halifax, NS) in March-2018.